 The days of spending dozens of hours parsing log files, in the oftenfutile attempt to create realistic workload models are over.
 The Workload Data Importer module of Enterprise is designed to import and analyze workload data from storage infrastructures, automatically, to create extremely realistic workload models.
 The workload data can be exported from VirtualWisdom, storage vendor monitoring tools or server utilities such IOStat as Comma Separated Variable (CSV) text files.
-The data is analyzed to detect workload IO profiles to understand the workload characteristics in terms of IOPs, Throughput, Read/Write ratio etc. The WDI GUI is here (right):
+The data is analyzed to detect workload IO profiles to elect storage environment: Sample Production Storage Environm x Workload Data example Workload example based on EMC U nisphere VMax data understand the workload characteristics in terms of IOPs, Throughput, Read/Write ratio etc. The WDI GUI is here (right): Storage Testing Workflow Here's a workflow illustration.
+We'll discuss each step in order, below.
+The ideal data source, to create the most hyper-realistic model, is VirtualWisdom.
+It can obtain up to 30 different metrics.